waterfall-network/gwat/README.md

 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.

-The code written for the Waterfall project is distributed under [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+The code written for the Waterfall project is distributed under [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0), also included in our repository in the `LICENSE` file.